linked-db/linked-ql/site/docs/flashql/index.md

 ## LinkedQL Capabilities

 FlashQL shares the same core as the rest of LinkedQL, bringing its advanced language and runtime capabilities to the local runtime.
-This core features:
+This core includes:

 | Language Capabilities                                     | Runtime Capabilities                                     |
 | :-------------------------------------------------------- | :------------------------------------------------------- |